Chapter 7 Bankruptcy Lawyer Tampa, FL

 Bankruptcy is a debt relief option for those who want to get their financial life back on track.
 It is a form of federal protection that protects people in debt from being harassed from creditors and from living underneath the weight of crushing debt with no solution in sight.
 Chapter 7 is known as liquidation bankruptcy, as this process can lead to the elimination of eligible debts in as few as 90 days.

 Are all kinds of debts erased with Chapter 7?

 Unfortunately, no. While the majority of debts, including those from out of state can be eliminated by the Court, some debts (including federal student loans, except under truly extreme circumstances) can’t be discharged.
 A consultation with an experienced Tampa, FL Chapter 7 bankruptcy lawyer will help you figure out what to expect if you choose Chapter 7 as your route to debt relief.

 What is a trustee?

-In Chapter 7 cases, a trustee is named as the person to act on behalf of the court.
+In Chapter 7 bankruptcy cases, a trustee is named as the person to act on behalf of the court.
 They will be the ones to gather any non-exempt assets you may have, sell them, and pay your creditors with the money resulting from the sale.
-Trustees are also important because they ensure the entire bankruptcy process is done correctly and efficiently.
+Trustees are also important because they ensure the entire chapter 7 bankruptcy process is done correctly and efficiently.
 If you’re concerned about losing your property during the bankruptcy process, know that most low-income filers are able to keep most, if not all of their property safe from this risk.
 An experienced Tampa, FL Chapter 7 bankruptcy lawyer can explain when an asset may be too valuable to be considered exempt by the Court.